PacificCommunity/ofp-sam-yft-review/notes/questions.md

    including biology, fishery, management, model parsimony, model convergence, estimability, ease of diagnostics, ease of interpretation?

+3. Do the data indicate a change in the distribution and/or movement that could be due to climate change, as has been the case with some other fish stocks in the region, and is there something that could be improved in the assessment to handle such changes?

 ### G. New MFCL features

 1. Should fishing mortality be estimated using a catch-errors or